bomj321/test-mangus/README.md

 Nest is [MIT licensed](LICENSE).

-## Commands to migrations
+## Commands to run migrations

-npm run migrations:generate --n "FLAG" npm run migrations:run npm run migrations:show
+- npm run migrations:generate --n "FLAG"
+- npm run migrations:run
+- npm run migrations:show

 ## If you will use docker, use this command to install images
 - docker-compose up -d